IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket.html.markdown

 - `activity_tracking`- (Object) Object to enable auditing with IBM Cloud Activity Tracker - Optional - Configure your IBM Cloud Activity Tracker service instance and the type of events that you want to send to your service to audit activity against your bucket.
 For a list of supported actions, see [Bucket actions](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-at-events#at-actions-mngt-2).

   Nested scheme for `activity_tracking`:
-  - `activity_tracker_crn`-  (Optional, String) The CRN of your IBM Cloud Activity Tracker service instance.
-(Legacy)If `activity_tracker_crn` is populated, then enabled events are sent to the Activity Tracker instance specified and bucket management events are always enabled.
+  - `activity_tracker_crn`-  (Optional, String) The CRN of your IBM Cloud Activity Tracker service instance.`Recommended` When the `activity_tracker_crn` is not populated, then enabled events are sent to the Activity Tracker instance associated to the container's location unless otherwise specified in the Activity Tracker Router service configuration.`Legacy` If `activity_tracker_crn` is populated, then enabled events are sent to the Activity Tracker instance specified and bucket management events are always enabled.

-    **Note:**
-    (Recommended)When the `activity_tracker_crn` is not populated, then enabled events are sent to the Activity Tracker instance associated to the container's location unless otherwise specified in the Activity Tracker Router service configuration.
   - `read_data_events`-  (Optional, Bool)  If set to **true**, all read events against a bucket are sent to your IBM Cloud Activity Tracker service instance.
   - `write_data_events`-  (Optional, Bool) If set to **true**, all write events against a bucket are sent to your IBM Cloud Activity Tracker service instance.
   - `management_events`-  (Optional, Bool) This field only applies if `activity_tracker_crn` is not populated.
 If set to `true`, all bucket management events will be sent to Activity Tracker.